Movies You Missed: Sweet Virginia

 It’s not a film for everyone.
 As a matter of fact, I have seen a few people decry the ending, and that’s fine.
 Endings are, after all, tricky.
 They don’t always work however, in this case, I think it fits the story.
 That’s what really matters, isn’t it?

-At the time of this blog, Sweet Virginia is available on Netflix.
-If you have a subscription, I recommend you check it out.
+I recommend you check it out.
 If you do, let me know what you think.

 And, as promised, here’s the trailer: